farse028/yatzy/README.md

 # Yatzy game
 [Design System](docs/design_system.md)

+## Running the game
+1. Ensure node.js is installed (to use npm)
+2. In the root directory run npx http-server.
+This will start a server on localhost:8080.
+To view the website visit localhost:8080/test.html

 ## Rules
 You have up to 3 rolls per turn.
 In each turn you can choose which dice you keep (the rest are rerolled).
 During each turn you must choose a method to [score](#Scoring) as described below.
 Each scoring method must be used only once per game.